 Algeria is not known to have used, produced, or exported cluster munitions.

 Algeria has imported cluster munitions and possesses a stockpile.
-In 2004, Jane’s Information Group reported that KMG-U dispensers that deploy submunitions were in service for aircraft of the Algerian air force.
-Also according to Jane’s, Algeria possesses Grad 122mm, Uragan 220mm, and Smerch 300mm rockets, but it is not known if these include versions with submunition payloads.
+Jane’s Information Group reported in 2004 that KMG-U dispensers that deploy submunitions were in service for aircraft of the Algerian air force.
+Also according to Jane’s, Algeria possesses surface-launched Grad 122mm, Uragan 220mm, and Smerch 300mm rockets, but it is not known if these include versions with submunition payloads.

 Algeria attended the international treaty preparatory conferences in Vienna in December 2007 and Wellington in February 2008, as well as a regional conference in Livingstone, Zambia in March/April 2008.
 For details on Algeria’s cluster munition policy and practice up to early 2009, see Human Rights Watch and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), p.
 185.